 But with more than 5 million jobs on Monster, where do you even begin?
 Follow our tips and tricks below to help you find better, faster.

 Let the perfect job find you

 When you register for a Monster account, you’ll be able to upload your resume and make it accessible to recruiters who use our site to find candidates for hard-to-fill positions.
-(Insider tip: Setting your resume to “visible” will allow the employers to see everything you’ve uploaded including contact info; “limited” will allow employers to see you but keep your contact info and current employer hidden (though you can still be contacted through the site’s messaging center); “private” will keep your resume all to yourself for further editing or application to jobs.)
+(Insider tip: Setting your resume to “visible” will allow the employers to see everything you’ve uploaded, including contact info; “limited” will allow employers to see you but keep your contact info and current employer hidden—though you can still be contacted through the site’s messaging center); “private” will keep your resume all to yourself for further editing or for easy application to jobs.)